ektogamat/fake-glow-material-r3f/README.md

-# Fake Glow Material Material for React Three Fiber
+# Fake Glow Material for React Three Fiber

 A simple to use glow material for react three fiber that can create glow effect from a mesh.